kishanpatel789/bookmarker/README.md

 ![bookmarker add command](./images/bookmarker_add.png)

-Run the `bookmarker --help` to see the full list of commands:
+Run `bookmarker --help` to see the full list of commands:

 ```
 (bookmarker) $ bookmarker --help